Saturday, July 15, 2023

 How do you handle it when your authors no longer publish?

-Edited to add on 08/03/2024: In further looking for updates about the above authors, I found a huge amount of speculation and hearsay on sites like Facebook and Reddit.
+Edited to add on 08/03/2024: Upon further investigation for updates about the above authors, I found a substantial amount of speculation and hearsay on sites such as Facebook and Reddit.
 I also noticed people posting updates claiming knowledge of some of the authors.
-If it doesn't get posted by the author or administrator I won't consider it official.
+If it isn't posted by the author or administrator, I won't consider it official.
 Although I can understand being disappointed when there are no forthcoming books, can we initially feel concern for their well-being?
-They are not writing machines, they are humans, and things happen that must take precedence over placating readers with an inappropriate sense of entitlement.
+They are not writing machines; they are humans, and things happen that must take precedence over placating readers with an inappropriate sense of entitlement.